• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Depression has become increasingly common in the world, especially in industrialized countries such as the United States and the United Kingdom.
+Depression has become increasingly common in the world, especially in industrialised countries such as the United States and the United Kingdom.
 Physicians often referred to depression as ‘the common cold of psychiatry.

-Statistics from the World Health Organisation (WHO) had indicated that one in every four Nigerians, that is, an average of 50 million people, is suffering from a mental illness.
-Researchers have also shown that the rising cases of mental health issues in Nigeria have been linked to factors such as poor economic conditions, rising cases of illiteracy, marriage crisis, polygamy, and large family, among others.
+Statistics from the World Health Organisation (WHO) have indicated that one in every four Nigerians, that is, an average of 50 million people, is suffering from a mental illness.
+Researchers have also shown that the rising cases of mental health issues in Nigeria have been linked to factors such as poor economic conditions, rising cases of illiteracy, marriage crisis, polygamy, and large families, among others.

-However, these figures mask a very uneven gender distribution as depression is about twice as common in women than in men.
+However, these figures mask a very uneven gender distribution, as depression is about twice as common in women as in men.

 The reasons for this uneven gender distribution are not entirely clear but are thought to be partly biological, partly psychological, and partly sociocultural.